QR-VC: Leveraging Quantization Residuals for Linear Disentanglement in Zero-Shot Voice Conversion: Acknowledgment

 \section{Acknowledgment}

-This work was partly supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2019-II191906, Artificial Intelligence Graduate School Program(POSTECH)) and Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2022R1A6A1A03052954).
+This research was partly supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(2022R1A6A1A03052954), Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2019-II191906, Artificial Intelligence Graduate School Program(POSTECH)), and the Korea Institute of Energy Technology Evaluation and Planning(KETEP) grant funded by the Ministry of Trade, Industry \& Energy(MOTIE) of the Republic of Korea (No.20214810100010).